pytest-dev/pytest/CONTRIBUTING.rst

     $ git commit -a -m "<commit message>"
     $ git push -u

+   Make sure you add a CHANGELOG message, and add yourself to AUTHORS.
+If you are unsure about either of these steps, submit your pull request and we'll help you fix it up.

 #.
 Finally, submit a pull request through the GitHub website:

    .. image:: img/pullrequest.png